Problems with quoting?

 Sometimes if you quote something, it’s difficult to get your cursor outside of the quote so you can start typing your own words.
 To get around that:

-Place your cursor at the end of whatever is quoted, then press enter to move to the next blank line within the quotation.
+Place your cursor at the end of whatever is quoted, then press enter to create a new next blank line at the end of the quotation.

-Click the Blockquote button in the bottom-left of the editor toolbar.
-It looks like a blue quotation mark.
+Click the Blockquote button in the toolbar located at the top of the text editor box.
+The button looks like a quotation mark.

 Problems with pasting text from Microsoft Word?